 Background and Data Collection Effort

-In 2011, homeowners notified state officials of undesirable impacts related to high groundwater levels specifically in the Country Club Hills and Pawnee Ridge subdivisions in Sterling.
-The Governor's Water Policy Advisor, John Stulp, convened a number of meetings with stakeholders to understand the issues.
-In response to those meetings, the Colorado Water Conservation Board allocated funding for the Division of Water Resources (DWR) to undertake a multi-year project to gather the relevant data necessary to identify the factors contributing to the high groundwater levels in these areas and ultimately to commission an independent analysis and interpretation of the potential causal relationships leading to recommendations to mitigate those impacts.
-DWR staff have undertaken an effort to monitor groundwater levels; compile climate, diversion, and recharge data; and characterize the hydrogeology within the areas of interest to better understand the groundwater system.
-Preliminary information and data collected from this investigation is updated regularly to allow others access to the data and keep the stakeholders informed.
+In 2011, homeowners notified state officials of undesirable impacts related to high groundwater levels, specifically in the Country Club Hills and Pawnee Ridge subdivisions in Sterling, CO.
+The Governor's Water Policy Advisor, John Stulp, convened a number of meetings with local stakeholders to understand the issues.
+In response to those meetings, the Colorado Water Conservation Board (CWCB) allocated funding for the Division of Water Resources (DWR) to undertake a multi-year project to gather data necessary to identify the factors contributing to high groundwater levels.
+Additionally, CWCB and DWR commissioned independent data analysis, interpretation of the potential factors of high groundwater, and mitigation recommendations, which Brown and Caldwell performed.
+To see the scope of the Sterling High Groundwater Study and a copy of the Brown and Caldwell final report, please refer to the “Studies” Section at the bottom of this page.
+Between 2012 and 2016, DWR staff undertook frequent monitoring of groundwater levels; compiling climate, diversion, and recharge data; and characterizing the hydrogeology within the areas of interest.
+A summary report of these data, “2012-2016 Sterling Data Summary”, is located in the “Studies” Section.